-New Coca-Cola launch stirs mixed opinions at 1HQ
+New Coca-Cola launch stirs mixed opinions at 1HQWritten by 1HQ

 Coca-Cola is launching its first batch of Signature Mixers under the Coke brand as it looks to expand into the growing premium mixer market.
 The four flavours, designed to be mixed with dark spirits, will launch in the UK from June.
 The 1HQ team had a lot to say about the new brand extension and, although intrigued by imaginative flavour extensions, there was debate in the office to whether we would actually try them…